owid/etl/docs/data/faostat.md

 ## Data harmonization

-In the garden steps, several fields need to be harmonized.
+In the garden steps, several fields are harmonized.

 ### Harmonization of year